If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Wolverine and the X-Men

-2009’s Wolverine and the X-Men came out in chronological order and only lasted one season.
+2009’s Wolverine and the X-Men also came out in chronological order and only lasted one season.
 That said, series co-creator Craig Kyle and writer Christopher Yost have since confirmed that the X-Men characters seen in direct-to-DVD movie Hulk Vs. and Disney XD series The Avengers: Earth’s Mightiest Heroes are the same as their Wolverine and the X-Men counterparts.
 Here’s how it all fits together:

 Marvel Anime

 It’s unclear whether the Marvel Anime X-Men shows are actually set within the same continuity.
-The character models in Wolverine and X-Men are different, however, the Japanese and English dub voice casts are the same for both.
+Although the character models in Wolverine and X-Men are different, the Japanese and English dub voice casts are the same for both.
 What’s more, neither anime explicitly contradicts the other, so – given they’re both part of the same parent production – we’re going to treat them (and the rest of the Marvel Anime line) as connected.

 Based on plot details littered through the various Marvel Anime shows, here’s how Marvel Anime’s X-centric chronology (probably) shakes out: